SulognaMukh/Pokemon/README.md

-# Part 1 - Practical
+# Part 1 - Pokemon

 Ash Ketchum caught some Pokémon and wants to find the evolution chain, but he can’t find it in his Pokedex.